Tag Archives: Jesus

 For more posts about my three year battle with a spinal CSF leak – please click here or click on the CSF Leak tab at the menu above.

-Finding A Way Through: My Spinal CSF Leak Recovery
+Finding A Way Through: My Spinal CSF Leak Improvement

 UPDATE: Please note that in August 2020 I was also diagnosed with arachnoiditis as well as a spinal CSF Leak – I now have radiological evidence to support both those diagnosis.
 To read more about the new diagnosis please see this link.